fancompute/ceviche/README.md

 This allows you to write code to solve your E&M problem, and then use automatic differentiation on your results.

-As a result, you can do gradient-based optimization, sensitivity analysis, or plug your E&M solver into a machine learning model without the tedius process of deriving your derivatives analytically.
+As a result, you can do gradient-based optimization, sensitivity analysis, or plug your E&M solver into a machine learning model without having to go through the tedious process of deriving your derivatives by hand.

 ### Tutorials